5jt/dyalog-cookbook/manuscript/03_structure.md

 :EndNamespace
 ~~~

-There might be minor differences depending on which version of the `]save` user command and which version of SALT you are actually using.
+There might be minor differences depending on the version of the `]save` user command and the version of SALT you are actually using.

 This is the easiest way to convert any ordinary workspace into one or more scripted namespaces.